rogeriotakashi/Microservices-SAGA-Patterns/README.md

 # Description
 Practical implementation of microservice SAGA pattern, using a generic product order business case.
-This is my first project using microservice architecture and all the code will improved as times go by.
+This is my first project using microservice architecture and all the code will improve as times go by.

 # Project Diagram